 Aug.
-26 - The athletic department announced that women's lacrosse will be added to WJU's athletic program starting in the 2011-12 academic year.
+26 - The athletic department announced that women's lacrosse will be added to WJU's athletic program starting with the 2011-12 academic year.

 Oct.
 22 - WJU Board of Directors announced that Richard Allen Beyer will become the university's ninth president and first lay person in the institution's history.

 Jan.
-1 - Richard Allen Beyer officially becomes first lay person to serve as president in WJU history.
+1 - Richard Allen Beyer officially became first lay person to serve as president in WJU history.

 9th President - Richard Allen Beyer